-We use the following datasets: The \emph{iris} flower dataset \citep{fisher1936iris} contains 150 samples of four measurements from three species of the iris flower.
-The \emph{glass} identification dataset \citep{evett1989rule}, initially motivated by criminological investigation, contains measurements of chemical compounds for different types of glass.
-The \emph{wine} dataset \citep{cortez2009modeling} is the result of physicochemical analysis of both red and white vinho verde from north-western Portugal.
+We use the following data sets: The \emph{iris} flower data set \citep{anderson1936species} contains 150 samples of four measurements from three species of the iris flower.
+The \emph{glass} identification data set \citep{evett1989rule}, initially motivated by criminological investigation, contains measurements of chemical compounds for different types of glass.
+The \emph{wine} data set \citep{cortez2009modeling} is the result of a physicochemical analysis of both red and white vinho verde from north-western Portugal.
 It includes quality scores from blind testing, which we use as class labels.
 We encode the wine color as binary.
-The Wisconsin \emph{breast cancer} dataset \citep{street1993nuclear} contains nominal characteristics of cell nuclei computed from a fine needle aspirate of breast tissue labeled as malignant or benign.
+The Wisconsin \emph{breast cancer} data set \citep{street1993nuclear} contains nominal characteristics of cell nuclei computed from a fine needle aspirate of breast tissue labeled as malignant or benign.
 The resulting simulated time series has a single change point.
-The \emph{abalone} dataset \citep{waugh1995extending} contains easily obtainable physical measurements of snails and their age, determined by cutting through the shell cone and counting the number of rings.
+The \emph{abalone} data set \citep{waugh1995extending} contains easily obtainable physical measurements of snails and their age, determined by cutting through the shell cone and counting the number of rings.
 Two categorical variables are dummy encoded.
 We use the number of rings as class labels.
-The \emph{dry beans} dataset \citep{koklu2020multiclass} contains shape measurements derived from images of seven different types of dry beans.
+The \emph{dry beans} data set \citep{koklu2020multiclass} contains shape measurements derived from images of seven different types of dry beans.

-The change in mean and change in covariance and possibly also the abalone and wine datasets feature similar or equal distributions in non-neighboring segments.
-We expect these scenarios to be challenging for our methodology, see Section \ref{sec:two-step-search} and Figure~\ref{fig:two_step_search}.
+The change in mean and change in covariance and possibly also the abalone and wine data sets feature similar or equal distributions in non-neighboring segments.
+We expect these scenarios to be challenging for our methodology, see Section~\ref{sec:two-step-search} and Figure~\ref{fig:two_step_search}.